Balladebits/Balladebits/README.md

 I'm a He/Him,Cis and Roseboy/Femboy (But i don't mind if you use she/her,but don't use they/them please)

-I'm a pseudointrovert (Potentially asocial) And Kinda a Cuddler

-Yeah i Know,i look like i'm always AFK but Come and say hi,maybe i'll answer or notice you
+I'm An Asocial and Introvert (I only talk to Close friends or at party islands if doing rp,aside from those scenarios i'll hardly respond)

-Despite being like that i don't trust ppl just like that (So don't send me friend request without at least chat with me, i'll insta decline)
+I don't trust ppl Easily (So don't send me friend request without at least chat with me, i'll insta decline)

 Please do not copy or inspo my Skins